FTP For Cloud Drives

 p1p3 is an FTP Adapter for your cloud drives (Dropbox, Google Drive, Microsoft OneDrive etc.)

-With p1p3 you're able to access your cloud drive with any FTP client — as if your cloud drive was an FTP-Server.
+p1p3 enables you to access your cloud drive with just an FTP client — as if your cloud drive was an FTP-Server.

 Because when it's impossible or impractical to install native cloud drive software on a device (server, PC, webcam, embedded), there's most certainly an FTP client available by default.